 John Baylies is a freelance tuba player and audio technician known for his experiments in electroacoustic improvisation.
-A native of North Andover, Massachusetts, John currently lives in New York City where he leads his band Sousastep, and performs in a handful of ensembles such as the Dingonek Street Band, and Sunnyside Electric.
+A native of North Andover, Massachusetts, John leads his band Sousastep, develops a multi-effects rig called SousaFX, and performs in a handful of ensembles such as the Dingonek Street Band.

 That year, John became inspired by the Dubstep Allstars mixes and began figuring out how to play dubstep on tuba.
 He used Controllermate to control Ableton Live with a Playstation controller, and developed his first effect by the end of that year.
 He prototyped his rig regularly with free improvisation ensembles, mostly under the umbrella of Evil Clown Records.